-Toys that can become bowls, chairs that grow plants, and exhibition stands that shape-shift for each new edition.
-These are only the first three lines of application for Re Olivar, the new biocomposite based on olive stones.
-Organic, biodegradable, reusable and highly fashionable, Re Olivar provides new possibilities for the reuse of a product and its life-cycle.
+Toys that can become bowls, chairs that can grow plants, and exhibition stands that can shift for each new edition.
+These are only the first three lines of application for Re Olivar, the new bio-composite based on olive stones.
+Organic, biodegradable, reusable and highly fashionable, Re Olivar offers new possibilities for repurposing.

 The basic mixture of ground olive stone with other natural ingredients can be formed into a wide variety of textures and appearances, depending on the amount and type of stone material used – granulate, powder or flour.
 The material can appear wood-like to transparent and is remarkably malleable.
 The biocomposite is available in different colors thanks to a dying process using only natural sources such as turmeric, avocado, indigo, and cochineal.